mariavittoriaateri/MasterThesis/README.md

 The results of the custom evaluation script are found at `./Exp2/dirndl_eval_exp2_output_irnet.yml` and `./Exp2/dirndl_eval_exp2_output_smbop.yml`.

 The results of the execution script are found at `./Exp2/sqlexecution_output_exp2_irnet.yml` and `./Exp2/sqlexecution_output_exp2_smbop.yml`.
-Note: Queries 1, 3, 4, 5 from the IRNet predicted queries are excluded when running `sqlexecution.py` because they generate a bug in the system which blocks it.
+Note: Queries 1, 3, 4, 5 from the IRNet predicted queries are excluded from the execution of `sqlexecution.py` because due to a system bug that causes blockage (most probably due to the query complexity and amount of data to be retrieved).

 ## Citations